wilsoncode/ruby-json-api-service/README.md

 ## Question 2
 - Handle incoming request for `POST /post/rate` that accept `post_id` and `rate` of 1-5.
 - Returns average rating and total submitted ratings for the specific post.

+## Question 3
+- Handle incoming request for `GET /posts/top` that takes `limit` as query string parameter.
+- Returns list of post sorted by top average rating.